 Another memorable highlight is dawn at Mount Bromo and a hike through the volcano’s caldera plus a jeep, boat and hiking adventure in remote Alas Purwo National Park.
 A ferry ride takes us to a quiet corner of Bali for a stay in a delightful eco-resort before finishing our tour at well-connected Denpasar Airport.

-A wide variety of sites, fabulous food and super friendly people; we hope you’ll enjoy this tour as much as we enjoyed researching it!
+A wide variety of sites, activities and landscapes plus fabulous food and super friendly people: we hope you’ll enjoy these tours as much as we enjoyed researching them!